p-argento/uni/PROG/Python from Book.md

 They are separated by commas, with or without parenthesis.
 It is possible to mix data types.
 Access tuple's values by its index.
+Comparing tuples means checking each element at once.
+They cannot be changed.